Armani Rogers: Ohio Bobcats

 Rogers transferred to Ohio as a graduate student.
 In 2020, he was used mostly in offensive package plays and threw for 48 yards and a touchdown while rushing for 114 yards and two touchdowns.
 Rogers used the extra year of eligibility granted to college athletes in 2020 due to the COVID-19 pandemic and returned to Ohio for a second season.
 He started two games at quarterback and was also used in offensive packages throughout the season, finishing the season with 334 passing yards and 552 rushing yards and seven touchdowns, including a 99-yard rushing touchdown against the Buffalo Bulls, which set an NCAA record for a quarterback.

+College statistics

 Professional career

 Rogers transitioned to tight end prior to playing in the 2022 East–West Shrine Bowl.

+Washington Commanders

-He signed with the Washington Commanders as an undrafted free agent on May 2, 2022.
+Rogers signed with the Washington Commanders as an undrafted free agent on May 2, 2022.
 On November 19, the Commanders placed Rogers on injured reserve.
 On January 7, 2023, he was activated from injured reserve.

+On May 24, 2023, Rogers tore his Achilles tendon during a non-contact practice session.
+He was placed on injured reserve on July 25, 2023.

+Rogers was released on August 6, 2024.

+Philadelphia Eagles

+On August 7, 2024, Rogers was claimed off waivers by the Philadelphia Eagles.
+He was waived on August 27.

+Atlanta Falcons

+On October 7, 2024, Rogers signed with the Atlanta Falcons practice squad.

+Buffalo Bills

+On January 17, 2025, Rogers signed a reserve/future contract with the Buffalo Bills.
+On March 3, it was announced that Rogers had suffered a torn Achilles tendon while training and would undergo surgery.
+He was waived with an injury designation on April 18.